fraxiinus/ReplayBook/docs/getting-started/advanced-search-techniques.md

 ReplayBook utilizes [Lucene.NET](https://lucenenet.apache.org/) for its search functionality.
 The full query syntax can be found [here](https://lucenenet.apache.org/docs/4.8.0-beta00016/api/queryparser/Lucene.Net.QueryParsers.Classic.html).

-!!! note
+!!! failure
-    This document only applies to application versions >= 1.8.0.
-Stay updated to the most [recent version](../getting-started/download.md).
+    This feature has not been released yet!
+Provide your feedback at the links below!

 ## Available Fields